thecsea/static-site-creator/README.md

 # Static site creator

-Creator of static sites for template managers (like pug ex-blade)
+Creator of static sites content for template managers (like pug ex-blade)

 [Example site](http://static-site.thecsea.it/) we are not responsable for any issues, also issues realted to privacy and security of the storage